The Practical Question Behind This Review

 Dham (2026): Identity is the First Bottleneck

-Dham argues that machine-to-machine payments fail when machine identity and institutional accountability are designed separately [1].
-That insight is highly practical.
-Many teams optimize routing first and discover identity integration gaps late, when rework is expensive.
+Dham argues that machine-to-machine payments fail when machine identity and institutional accountability are designed separately .
+This rings true from practice.
+Teams routinely optimize routing first, then discover identity integration gaps late, when rework costs spike and timelines slip.

-The evidence is conceptual rather than field-validated.
-Still, the operational takeaway is clear: design wallet ownership, delegated signing, and accountable authorization before optimizing channel strategy.
+The evidence is conceptual; no production deployment backs the claim.
+But the operational takeaway survives that limitation: design wallet ownership, delegated signing, and accountable authorization before you touch channel strategy.
+Get the accountability model wrong early and every subsequent layer inherits the defect.

 Fapohunda and Akoka (2025): Performance Direction, Not Production Proof

-The BIMTE prototype combines Layer-2 settlement with AI-assisted routing and reports strong speed and fee outcomes on synthetic corridor data [2].
-This is useful directional evidence for modular routing design.
+The BIMTE prototype combines Layer-2 settlement with AI-assisted routing and reports strong speed and fee outcomes on synthetic corridor data .
+Promising?
+Yes.
+Conclusive?
+Not yet.
+The numbers offer useful directional evidence for modular routing design, but synthetic corridors lack the jurisdictional friction, counterparty variability, and compliance load of live operations.

 Kurt et al. (2021): Gateway-Assisted IoT is the Practical Route